Tikihead/JS/readme.txt

+Using JS to change the CSS style of all DOM button elements.

-02 changes all buttons, 01 just changed 1.
+button-02.js :  changes all buttons,
+button-02.js : just changed 1.
 any changes using a cdn will need a new file to be made.

 ~Example: